 PharmD students, because they can be admitted prior to receiving a bachelor's degree, must have completed (and transferred into the PharmD program) 72 semester hours prior to being classified as graduate students for aid purposes.
-Until they have the required number of hours, these students will be undergraduate when they apply for aid and in their aid eligibility.
+Until they have the required number of hours, these students may not be eligible for federal aid.

 Cost of Attendance Budget

 There are limits to the amount of financial assistance a student can receive.
 Any student (graduate or undergraduate) who applies for federal aid assistance or non-federal educational loans is held to the Student Financial Aid Office-determined cost of attendance budget.

 This budget is the tuition amount and an average allowance for housing, food, books and supplies, and other non-tuition, educational expenses.
 The total financial aid package – to include all types of aid noted above except payroll earnings – must remain within the cost budget.

 The cost of attendance is set by the Student Financial Aid Office for the 9-month academic year.
 An additional 3 months can be added in the spring for those students attending summer school.
 It is an amount based on average costs for a student.
 Note that the budget would not (and cannot) include most family expenses.